netgen/HtmlPdfApiBundle/Resources/doc/USAGE.md

 $credits = $htmlPdfApi->getCredits();
 ```

-On success returns code 200 and the number of available credits.
+On success returns the number of available credits.